dnguyen2017/moose-models/harvest_analysis.md

 ## Rationale for burden-structured model

 The simplest population models describe how population-average birth and death rates dictate changes in a population over time.
-However, variation between individuals causes variation in survival and reproduction (vital rates) among individuals.
+However, differences between individuals causes variation in survival and reproduction (vital rates) among individuals in a population.
 For instance, vital rates of a particular animal commonly depend on characteristics like stage (e.g., calf, yearling, adult), age, and/or size.
-This is the motivation behind matrix population models which structure populations into discrete classes based on a variable like size.
-By accounting for realistic variation, structured models can be connected to empirical data and generate more accurate projections.
+This is the motivation behind matrix population models which structure populations into discrete classes which may each have different vital rates.
+By accounting for realistic variation in survival and reproduction among individuals, structured models can be connected to empirical data and generate more accurate projections.

 Since tick-burden varies among moose and the fitness consequences suffered by each moose varies depending on the numbers of ticks it carries, we need to explicitly model variation in tick-burden.
 Using burden-structured models, we can then estimate how much individual-level moose survival and reproduction decreases with tick-burden, and make model projections to reveal the population-level consequences of winter ticks on moose.
 By modeling variation in tick-burden, these models also make it possible to connect moose and tick population dynamics.
 This is because the numbers of questing larvae each fall depends on the numbers of ticks feeding on moose the previous year, which is obtained in the model by summing the tick-burdens over the moose population from the previous year.
 By including this dependence of tick recruitment on moose abundance and tick-burden we can assess the hypothesis that harvesting can be used to manage ticks.